 - In parallel with the technical app delivery, we deliver roll-out playbooks, change methodology, project management, and training and coaching.

 More so than small companies, large companies are a target for hackers.
 They run company-wide initiatives to comply with data privacy and anti-bribery legislation.
 IT applications and cloud applications are subject to extensive assessments and audits.
 Binocs example:

 - Large companies demand to run periodic cloud app penetration tests performed by an external independent company.

-- Taking into account the extensive requirements of our large customers, we have set up a quality and security management system.
+- Taking into account the special requirements for enterprise app of our large customers, we have set up a quality and security management system.
 It is auditable, and contains organizational roles, procedures and instructions that reduce the risk of security issues with the cloud production platform and the data stored on it.